 While Xero is an accounting solution geared toward small businesses, the platform does offer solutions for enterprise accounting firms.
-For example, accounting firms can take advantage of Xero’s accounting tools, which include everything from payment processing to fixed asset management.
+For example, Xero’s accounting tools include everything from payment processing to fixed asset management.

 In addition, enterprise accounting firms can use Xero to automate compliance processes using Xero Workpapers.
 Large businesses will also reap the benefits of robust reports and analytics that include in-depth data about client cash flows.
 And with Analytics Plus, firms can utilize predictions for even more insights.

 - Core accounting tools such as invoicing, cost capturing, payment processing, bank reconciliation and more.

 - Complete platform customization through add-ons such as Xero Expenses and third-party integrations.

 - Accountant and bookkeeper-specific tools such as Xero Practice Manager and Xero HQ.

 - Built-in connections to banks make transactions easy.

 - Employee expense management limited to priciest plan.

 - Some reviews report difficulty reaching customer service.

 - Better for midsize and large businesses than multi-national corporations.